hotdaamn/asuswrt-merlin-wiki/reducing-nvram-for-openvpn-certs.md

     /jffs/ov/s/server.key
     /jffs/ov/s/static.key

-4) Remove the nvram entries.
-You can do this either by command line.  or you can just put a single space in each field holding the certificates within the GUI that you are moving to jffs and apply in the GUI.
+4) Remove the nvram entries and bypass the GUI restriction requiring them to have something in them.
+To do this, you need to put a single space in each field on the "content modification of Keys & Certification" link in the GUI.
+This is so the GUI thinks you have values in there...
+But the real content is overriden by the entries and the jffs data.

 5) add entries similar to these to the advanced settings -> custom configs page in the GUI depending on what certs you use and what path you put them in.
 For tls-auth, you need a zero or a one after the name depending on if it is a client (1) or server (0) entry.
 Consult the openvpn link below.